MateusGurgel/Pokedex/README.md

 # Pokedex

 The Pokedex is a web application that simulates a Pokemon's Pokedex.
-This project was created for the purpose of learning.
+This project was created for the purpose of learning GraphQL.

 ## Demo